PHAR 370 Fundamentals of Pharmacology and Therapeutics

 Assessment 1 - Pharmacokinetics Problems and Simulations (10%)

-Working individually, students will be required to answer a set of pharmacokinetics problems online, and to complete a series of pharmacokinetic simulations.
+Working individually, students will be required to answer a set of pharmacokinetics problems, and to complete a series of pharmacokinetic simulations.

 Each student will be given an unknown autonomic drug.
 Working individually, students will work through the virtual ileum lab, in which the goal is to determine what their unknown drug is, by comparing to known drug responses in the ileum.
 Students will discuss their results and conclusions within a group.
 After discussion, a written lab report will be submitted for evaluation by TAs or the course instructor.

-Working in pairs, students will be assigned a current drug with specific indications.
+Working in groups, students will be assigned a current drug with specific indications.

-Week 1 – Pairs will be assigned a specific drug from a drug class covered in modules 3 or 4.
-Pairs will research the mechanism of action, therapeutic and adverse effects, and clinical uses of the drug.
+Week 1 – Groups will be assigned a specific drug from a drug class covered in modules 3 to 6.
+Groups will research the mechanism of action, therapeutic and adverse effects, and clinical uses of the drug.
 A minimum of two peer-reviewed outside sources are required (e.g. well-designed phase 3 clinical trials).

 - A description of the mechanism of action of the drug